rajatshetty982/rajatshetty982/README.md

 ![](img.svg)

-Aspiring software developer and Backend Engineer Intern at Spintly, navigating the fascinating realms of web development with Django and React.
+Aspiring software developer and Backend Engineer Intern at Spintly, navigating through the intricacies of web development with Python and Go frameworks.
 I’m on a journey to master the craft of coding, refining my expertise in Data Structures and Algorithms with C++, and striving toward my ultimate goal: becoming a developer who contributes to creating technology that truly transforms lives. 🌍✨

 Beyond the lines of code, I find inspiration in the pages of books—immersing myself in fiction, profound literature, or the wonders of science. 📚💭 Recently, I’ve embarked on a whimsical journey to learn drawing (currently I'm terrible at it!). 🎨🌟